Close panel

 • Once BBVA has acquired a stake equal to or greater than 50.01 percent of Banco Sabadell’s share capital, BBVA intends to merge the two banks.

-• It is important to note that, unlike other market precedents, this transaction will involve lower restructuring costs / savings associated to personnel expenses.
+• It is important to note that, unlike other market precedents, this transaction will involve lower restructuring costs / savings associated with personnel expenses.
 This is because both BBVA and Banco Sabadell have already undertaken significant network optimization over the past few years.
-Most of the synergies are associated with savings in technology and systems costs, as well as other general administration expenses, with a lower associated restructuring cost
+Most of the synergies are associated with savings in technology and systems costs, as well as other general administration expenses, with a lower associated restructuring cost.

 What are BBVA’s estimates for the restructuring costs associated with the merger of both banks, once the offer to purchase Banco Sabadell shares has been carried out?